mitranim/posterus/readme.md

 Bluebird now supports upstream cancelation.
 Why not use it and tolerate the other [promise annoyances](#3-annoyances-in-the-standard)?

   * The size kills it.
 At the moment of writing, the core Bluebird bundle is 56 KB minified.
 For a browser bundle, that's insanely large just for cancelation support.
 Not caring about another 50 KB is how you end up with megabyte-large bundles that take seconds to execute.
-Posterus comes at 8 KB, like a typical promise polyfill.
+Posterus comes at 6 KiB, like a typical promise polyfill.

   * At the moment of writing, Bluebird doesn't cancel promises that lose a `Promise.race`.
 I disagree with these semantics.
 Some use cases demand that losers be canceled.
 See the [timeout race example](#1-race-against-timeout).

   * Since `0.3.0`, Posterus diverged even more by defining cancelation as "settling with an error".
 It takes the view that callbacks must not be canceled silently; downstream code must always run to ensure that things terminate as expected.

-### Synchronous operations

-FIXME

-* finish all pending operations
-* check state
-* deref

 ---